The Evolution of Paint: A Look Back Through History

 Ready-Mixed Paints

-Before the 1800s, you had to manually mix dry pigments with linseed oil to make paint.
-This was time-consuming and often resulted in uneven color and texture.
+Before the 1800s, paint had to be made by hand—mixing dry pigments with linseed oil, often with inconsistent results.
 In the 1830s, D.R.
-Averill & Co. introduced ready-mixed paints, pre-mixed to a uniform consistency.
-This made painting more accessible to DIYers and spurred a boom in the paint industry.
+Averill & Co. changed everything by introducing ready-mixed paints, pre-blended for uniform color and texture.
+This breakthrough made painting easier, more reliable, and more accessible for homeowners and professionals alike, fueling rapid growth in the paint industry.

 Zinc Oxide